Next-Step-Fusion/platform-api-examples/README.md

   A simplistic example of a single-step ISTTOK tokamak simulation.
 This example receives the currents for coils as input.
 - `DIII-D-advanced-multi-step/`
   An advanced example of a multi-step DIII-D tokamak simulation.
 This example receives currents, parameters for ECH and ICH devices, as well as stepwise profiles and average values for different parameters.
+  - Inside the `matlab-simulink/` folder, there is an example of API usage from MATLAB/Simulink.
 - `SMART-simplistic-controller/`
   A simplistic example of a multi-step SMART simulation with an external controller.
 This example receives the currents for coils as input.